MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reports.md

 B. On this page are five different visuals and a page title.
 C. The *Filters* pane shows us one filter applied to all report pages.
 To collapse the Filters pane, select the arrow (**>**).
 D. The Power BI banner displays the name of the report and the last updated date.
 Select the arrow to open a menu that also show the name of the report owner.
 E. The action bar contains actions you can take on this report.
 For example, you can add a comment, view a bookmark, or export data from the report.
-Select the ellipsis (...) to reveal a list of additional report functionality.
+Select the **More options** (...) to reveal a list of additional report functionality.

 If you're new to Power BI, you can get a good foundation by reading [Basic concepts for the Power BI service consumers](end-user-basic-concepts.md).
 Reports are available for viewing, sharing, and annotating on mobile devices.
 For more info, see [Explore reports in the Power BI mobile apps](mobile/mobile-reports-in-the-mobile-apps.md).